axl8652/Project1/README.md

 - Metric Beats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats collect logs from servers operating system.
+- Metricbeat collect metrics from server operting system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to /etc/filebeat/filebeat.yml.
+- Copy the filebeat-config.yml file to /etc/ansible/files/
 - Update the filebeat-config.yml file to include ELK private IP
+- Update filebeat-config.yml, metricbeat-config.yml, hosts.
+Use ansible hosts file to add hosts, elk host has been used to install ELK on ELK vm , webservers host   has been used to install filebeat on webservers.
-- Run the playbook, and navigate to http://<ELK IP>:5601 to check that the installation worked as expected.
+- Run the playbook(filebeat-playbook.yml), and navigate to http://<ELK IP>:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- http://<public IP of ELK vm>:5601
+- Download filebeat-config.yml using curl           https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml